Internships at StoryCorps

 StoryCorps interns bring a diverse set of experiences, skills, and most importantly, a willingness to learn and to contribute to our mission and goals.
 StoryCorps’ mission is to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world.
 As part of that mission, StoryCorps actively works to ensure our programming is inclusive of people of all backgrounds and beliefs.
 We are committed to developing a staff that matches the diversity of the communities we serve, and we encourage internship applications from people of color and the LGBTQ community.

-Our interns take part in a supportive and collaborative work environment at our headquarters in the Fort Greene neighborhood of Brooklyn, New York, or at our offices in Atlanta, Georgia (at the Atlanta History Center), in San Francisco, California (at the San Francisco Public Library – Main Branch), or in Chicago, Illinois (at the Chicago Cultural Center).
+Our interns take part in a supportive and collaborative work environment at our headquarters in the Fort Greene neighborhood of Brooklyn, New York, or at our offices in Atlanta, Georgia (at the Atlanta History Center) or Chicago, Illinois (at the Chicago Cultural Center).

 What our program has to offer: